 - 1. The student's new GPA and earned hours must both be at or above the minimum required for the scholarship(s).
 This is important to note, as there will be cases where a forgiven grade will result in a GPA that meets the scholarship minimum, but the loss of those credit hours causes the student to no longer meet the credit hour requirement. - 2.
-All requests for academic forgiveness must be submitted to the Registrar's Office before the start of the academic year for which the student is looking to regain scholarship eligibility. - 3.
-After the grade change has been processed on the student's academic record, the student must write to the Office of Student Financial Aid and request re-instatement of the relevant scholarship(s).
+All requests for academic forgiveness must be submitted to the Registrar's Office before the start of the academic year for which the student is looking to regain scholarship eligibility.

+3. After the grade change has been processed on the student's academic record, the student must write to the Office of Student Financial Aid and request re-instatement of the relevant scholarship(s).

 Due to the workloads in both offices at the start of a new school year, processing the grade changes and re-instating the aid may not happen immediately.
 Unfortunately, state regulations just do not allow us the ability to be flexible with the dates.
-Please do not hesitate to contact me if you have additional questions about the implementation of this change.
 FAQs regarding Academic Forgiveness are posted at Academic Forgiveness Policy

-WHAT YOU NEED TO KNOW AND DO BEFORE WITHDRAWING FROM A CLASS Before withdrawing from any class, do the following, in this order:
+WHAT YOU NEED TO KNOW AND DO BEFORE WITHDRAWING FROM A CLASS

+Before withdrawing from any class, do the following, in this order:

-- 1. Go to Financial Aid in G-01 Sikes (if you have scholarships or loans). - Ask about the conditions of your scholarships or loans. - Get the facts in writing. - Write down the name of the person you speak with there. - 2.
+1. Go to Financial Aid in G-01 Sikes (if you have scholarships or loans).

+- Ask about the conditions of your scholarships or loans. - Get the facts in writing. - Write down the name of the person you speak with there. - 2.
 Make an appointment to see your academic advisor in person. - 3.
-Your academic advisor will: - Ask your reasons for wanting to withdraw from the class. - Discuss the pros and cons of withdrawing (including): - Implications for your GPR (keeping vs. dropping the class) - Academic forgiveness policy - Scholarship implications - Medical insurance implications (you need to research this) - Car insurance implications (you need to research this) - Map out a course plan for subsequent semesters (including the possibility of attending summer school) - Direct you to Financial Aid (G-01 Sikes) if you have not been there yet - Tell you to discuss all of this with your family before dropping opening of the final semester or the opening of the first summer session prior to the date the degrees are to be awarded.
-The graduation application is currently available under the student records tab in iROAR.
-Only candidates who have completed all graduation requirements are permitted to participate in the graduation ceremony.
+Your academic advisor will: - Ask your reasons for wanting to withdraw from the class. - Discuss the pros and cons of withdrawing (including): - Implications for your GPR (keeping vs. dropping the class) - Academic forgiveness policy - Scholarship implications - Medical insurance implications (you need to research this) - Car insurance implications (you need to research this) - Map out a course plan for subsequent semesters (including the possibility of attending summer school) - Direct you to Financial Aid (G-01 Sikes) if you have not been there yet - Tell you to discuss all of this with your family before dropping